Understanding Dry Gas Seals: Types, Applications, and Benefits

 • Suitable for high-speed shaft seals in compressors and turbines.

-Dry gas seals operate on the principle of hydrodynamic lift:
+Non-contact gas seal operate on the principle of hydrodynamic lift :

 1. Rotating Ring (Mating Ring): Attached to the shaft; grooves direct gas across the seal face.